-Russia partially reopens stock market with heavy restrictions; U.S. calls it a ‘charade’
+Russia reopens stock market with restrictions; U.S. calls it ‘charade’

 Russian companies so far have continued making debt payments.
 But with the economy expected to shrink by 30 percent, according to IIF, and most exports blocked by sanctions, Russian businesses will struggle to keep paying, Jackson said.

-Putin has responded by walling in the dollars left in Russia’s coffers and trying to force foreign governments to buy rubles with western currency, transactions that would violate the economic strictures.
+Putin has responded by walling in the dollars left in Russia’s coffers and trying to force foreign governments to buy rubles with Western currency, transactions that would violate the economic strictures.

 “He has single-handedly undone 35 years of economic reforms,” Cohen said.
 “They had built a market economy.”